tekifuta/IM4U/README.md

 * alwei https://github.com/alwei
 * demuyan https://github.com/demuyan

-This is a fork from the last maintainer [tekifuta](https://github.com/tekifuta) mainly done to make it work again.
-I have not only fix the building but also cleaned all the warnings about deprecated manners of doing stuff, just to make it easy to keep it working in future versions without doing a lot of effort.

 This software is released under the MIT License.

 This repository is public and doesn't requires a GitHub account with access to Unreal Engine 4 source code to see it.
 You can add this repository as a git submodule directly into your Unreal Engine 4 project plugins folder.